steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Chain.md

 |Width|60|
 |Height|63|

 Each knob's template parameters must be configured so that they will have the correct display and connection.
-The easiest way to connect a parameter is by drag-and-drop from the **Parameter List**.
-To do this, you need to select the Distortion in the **Program Tree** and open the **Parameter List**.
+The easiest way to connect a parameter is by using drag and drop from the **Parameter List**.
+To do this, you need to select the Distortion effect in the **Program Tree** and open the **Parameter List**.

-3. For each knob, drag and drop the respective Distortion parameter from the **Parameter List** to the Template Parameters' Value and set the Template Parameters Label and Unit as follows.
+4. For each knob, drag the respective Distortion parameter from the **Parameter List** onto the **Value** field of the Template Parameter and set the Label and Unit of the Template Parameters as follows.

 **Knob Template Input Gain**